 KIDS CLUB HOUSE The kid’s club house will allow parents a chance to relax knowing that their children are well entertained in a safe environment.
 The club house includes a place for creative arts and crafts, a Foosball table, shuffle board table, ping pong table, and more.
 There is also the Fort Goosewing Playground.
 This is a place where kids get to be kids.
-Adults can also enjoy this area, which includes a horseshoe throwing pit, and beanbag toss course.
+Adults can also enjoy this area, which includes a horseshoe throwing pit, and beanbag toss course and croquet.

 MOUNTAIN BIKES Adult mountain bikes and helmets are available for guest use at no additional charge.
 Guests are also welcome to bring their own bikes to the ranch.
 Trails vary in difficulty, length, and condition.
 These trails are multi-use trails, and horses always have the right of way if encountered on the trail.
 Riding down from Gunsight pass is a great option as well.
 This is a non-guided activity.

 TUBING THE RIVER Inner tubes are available for guests to float sections of the Gros Ventre river.
 This is best from mid-July to mid-August.
 This activity is non-guided and at your own risk.
 We recommend that you wear a lifejacket and sandals that strap onto your feet.

 OFF RANCH EXCURSIONS All off ranch activities, excursion, and options are not included in the packages, but are options for those interested.
 Transportation to and from these activities are not included, meals are not included by ranch.
 We suggest considering an off-ranch excursion ONLY if you are staying on the ranch for a 6- or 7-night package.
 Prices may vary.